Christopher-Hasanali/HackAnt/README.md

 Steps:
-1) ant
+1) Go to root of this workspace in terminal/command line
-2) java -jar jar/HelloWorldApplication.jar
+2) ant run